Shelly L. Ewald

 • Co-Author: “Liquidated Damages and The Freedom To Contract,” Journal of the American College of Construction Lawyers, Vol. 1 (Winter 2007).

-• Coach: Vis International Moot Court Competition, George Mason University School of Law Vis Team, 2010-2017 (Coached Top 16 Finalist Team at Vis East in Vienna 2012 and 2013; Coached Top 32 Finalist Team in Vienna 2017).
+• Coach: Vis International Moot Court Competition, George Mason University School of Law Vis Team, 2011-2026 (Coached Top 16 Finalist Team at Vis West in Vienna 2012 and 2013; Coached Top 32 Finalist Team in Vienna 2017).

 Areas of Practice